 But when you begin to measure or use coordinates that span hundreds or thousands of miles, that minor difference can reach a few to several feet.
 In such cases, accidentally confusing the two types of feet can severely impact the precise coordinates and measurements used in engineering, surveying, mapping, agriculture, and other industries that depend on accurate positions.

 That’s why NIST and NOAA are retiring the U.S. survey foot, and standardizing on the international foot.
-And the modernization of the National Spatial Reference System, a precise coordinate system that defines latitude, longitude, height, scale, gravity and orientation throughout the U.S. in 2022, is the perfect time to move the U.S. toward a single, uniform definition of the foot.
+And the modernization of the National Spatial Reference System, a precise coordinate system that defines latitude, longitude, height, scale, gravity, shoreline, and orientation throughout the U.S. in 2022, is the perfect time to move the U.S. toward a single, uniform definition of the foot.

 “Our vision at NOAA's National Geodetic Survey is that everyone accurately knows where they are and where other things are at all times and in all places,” said Brett Howe, geodetic services division chief at NGS.
 “To that end, working with NIST on removing this confusion is a step in the right direction for precise positioning applications.”